Environment ministry asks states to step up vigil amid suspected spread of avian influenza virus

 Till now, four states – Himachal Pradesh, Rajasthan, Kerala and Madhya Pradesh – have reported the infection.

-The environment ministry has asked states to form monitoring committees for avian influenza amid an escalating fear of bird flu, Hindustan Times reported on Wednesday.
+The environment ministry has asked states to form monitoring committees for avian influenza amid an escalating fear of bird flu, the Hindustan Times reported on Wednesday.
 Thousands of birds, including migratory ones, have died since December across states.

 In a letter to state chief secretaries and chief wildlife wardens, the Union ministry acknowledged the scare and asked states and Union Territories to take steps for containing its spread.
 “Samples have been tested at the ICAR-National Institute of High-Security Animal Diseases, Bhopal, and have been found to be positive for H5Nl Avian Influenza Virus,” the letter read. “...Take up surveillance and monitoring of birds, for any signs of disease, and take appropriate measures for controlling it, on priority.”